kaneeldias/ticket-management-example/README.md

 ### 6.6 Error Handling

 The API uses [custom error classes](./src/errors) and middleware to handle errors.

-The [`ErrorHandler`](./src/middleware/error-handler.ts) middleware class is responsible for catching errors and returning appropriate responses to the client.
+The [`error-handler`](./src/middleware/error-handler.ts) middleware is responsible for catching errors and returning appropriate responses to the client.

-The error handler catches expected errors such as validation errors and unauthorized access errors and returns the appropriate
-HTTP status code and error message.
+The error handler catches expected errors such as validation errors and unauthorized access errors and returns the appropriate HTTP status code and error message.
 If the error is unexpected, the error handler returns a generic error message and a 500 status code.

 ### 6.7 Logging